tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 : The list of keys which can be used by the client to encrypt the SNI.
 Every key being listed MUST belong to a different group.

+versions
+: The list of supported versions of ESNI that are supported by this domain.
+The value of 0x0000 represents this RFC version.
+The value of 0xFFnn represents previous Internet Draft versions, where nn is the revision of an earlier Internet Draft.

 padded_length
-:
-The length to pad the ServerNameList value to prior to encryption.
+: The length to pad the ServerNameList value to prior to encryption.
 This value SHOULD be set to the largest ServerNameList the server expects to support rounded up the nearest multiple of 16.
 If the server supports wildcard names, it SHOULD set this value to 260.